V.F. Corporation (VFC) Shares Down Despite Recent Market Volatility

 V.F.
-Corporation (NYSE: VFC)’s stock price has decreased by -5.41 compared to its previous closing price of 26.99. however, the company has experienced a -5.83% decrease in its stock price over the last five trading days.
+Corporation (NYSE: VFC)’s stock price has decreased by -1.71 compared to its previous closing price of 24.60.
+However, the company has seen a -10.68% decrease in its stock price over the last five trading sessions.
+Barron’s reported on 12/05/22 that VF Corp.
+Stock Drops on Profit Warning, CEO’s Exit

-The price-to-earnings ratio for V.F.
-Corporation (NYSE: VFC) is above average at 23.97x.
-The 36-month beta value for VFC is also noteworthy at 1.43.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 10 rating it as “hold,” and 4 rating it as “sell.”

 Will You Miss Out On This Growth Stock Boom?